MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 This section lists a series of steps to increase the performance of the initial data load from external system to MIM.
 It is important to understand that a number of these steps are only performed during the initial population of the system.
 They should be reset upon load completion.
 Those steps are for a one-time operation and not a continuous synchronization.

-> [!NOTE]
-> For more information about synchronizing users between MIM and Active Directory Domain Services (AD DS), see [How do I Synchronize Users from Active Directory to FIM](https://go.microsoft.com/fwlink/?LinkID=188277) in the FIM documentation.
 >
 > [!IMPORTANT]
 > Ensure that you have applied the best practices covered in the SQL setup section of this guide.